-In November 2020, the Board and management agreed to adopt a mandatory share ownership policy that aligns the Board and management with shareholder values including equity ownership.
+In November 2020 the Board and management agreed to adopt a mandatory share ownership policy that aligns the Board and management with shareholder values including equity ownership.
 Each non-employee director of the Corporation is expected to hold Common Shares or Common Share equivalents having a value at least equal to three times the total annual base cash retainer payable to such director.
-Each Named Executive Officer ("NEO") of the Corporation, as such term is defined in the Corporation's annual compensation disclosure, is expected to hold Common Shares or Common Share Equivalents having a value at least equal to three times the annual base cash salary then payable to such NEO, while senior management members are expected to hold Common Shares or Common Share equivalents having a value at least equal to their annual base cash salary then payable to such senior manager.
+In 2025, the policy was amended to increase the required ownership by the Chief Executive Officer from three times his or her annual base cash salary to five times.
+Each senior management member (defined as Vice President level or higher but not including the Chief Executive Officer) is expected to hold Common Shares or Common Share equivalents having a value at least equal to three times the annual base cash salary then payable to such senior management member.